Dusky shark

-Adult dusky sharks have a broad and varied diet, consisting mostly of bony fishes, sharks and rays, and cephalopods, but also occasionally crustaceans, sea stars, bryozoans, sea turtles, marine mammals, carrion, and garbage.
+Adult dusky sharks have a broad and varied diet, consisting mostly of bony fishes, sharks and rays, and cephalopods, but also occasionally crustaceans, sea stars, bryozoans, sea turtles, marine mammals, carrion, and humans.
 This species is viviparous with a three-year reproductive cycle; females bear litters of 3–14 young after a gestation period of 22–24 months, after which there is a year of rest before they become pregnant again.
 This shark, tied with the Spiny dogfish as a result is the animal with the longest gestation period.
 Females are capable of storing sperm for long periods, as their encounters with suitable mates may be few and far between due to their nomadic lifestyle and low overall abundance.
 Dusky sharks are one of the slowest-growing and latest-maturing sharks, not reaching adulthood until around 20 years of age.

 Because of its slow reproductive rate, the dusky shark is very vulnerable to human-caused population depletion.
 This species is highly valued by commercial fisheries for its fins, used in shark fin soup, and for its meat, skin, and liver oil.
 It is also esteemed by recreational fishers.
 The International Union for Conservation of Nature (IUCN) has assessed this species as Endangered worldwide and Vulnerable off the eastern United States, where populations have dropped to 15–20% of 1970s levels.
 The dusky shark is regarded as potentially dangerous to humans due to its large size, but there are few attacks attributable to it.